scotty-c/container-image-examples/README.md

 The Python examples are [here](python/)

+## To build the images
 To build the images please run the `build-images.sh` script from each of the language folders.

+## To run the a container from the images
+To run one of the images after building them with the `build-images.sh` script use the following command.

+`docker run -d -p 80:3000 scratch-golang`

+The application will now be running on `127.0.0.1` check it in your browser

+If you want to use a different image for example a python image replace `scratch-golang` with `full-os-python` below is a list of all the images available.

+### Golang
+alpine-golang
+full-os-golang
+scratch-golang
+slim-os-golang